What to expect from your Deer Stalking month by month. Enter your email address below to receive the Almanac:

 9-3x74r...
 "Why do the European love their 9.3x74R and is it suitable for the UK?"

-For more information about Rifle Calibres and Rifle Reviews read on.
+For more information on rifle calibres and for information on rifles, read on.

-If you would like to discover our editors No 1 calibre of choice for UK Deer Stalking then you might like to take a look at the following article where we consider: what-is-the-best-calibre-for-deer-stalking-management-in-the-uk
+If you would like to discover our editors number one choice of rifle cartridge for UK Deer Stalking, then you might like to take a look at the following article where we consider: what-is-the-best-calibre-for-deer-stalking-management-in-the-uk

 Or possibly you are interested in the most suitable calibre for hunting deer in Scotland?
 In which case please follow this link to find out our choice of best calibre for the highlands: what-is-the-best-calibre-for-deer-stalking-in-scotland